 The Healthy Davie Initiative was launched in December 2014 alongside the Mebane Charitable Foundation to support the region in the areas of education, health, and poverty.
 Preschool students have been the focus of this effort.

 Donor-advised fund grants are made through DCF, as well as staff development grants made through the Wendy and Mike Brenner Staff Development Fund held at DCF.
-In addition to grants, the funder provides scholarships through many scholarship funds, each with their own requirements and focuses.
+In addition to grants, the funder provides scholarships through many scholarship funds, each with its own requirements and focuses.

 The DCF's Pearls of Empowerment, a women’s giving group, supports local programs that address social issues affecting women and children.
 The grant application for this program is typically available between June and August with awards made in November.
 Over $35,000 was awarded from this fund in a recent year; Pearls of Empowerment has its own leadership team.